 Paper presentations will proceed in the order shown on the detailed program.
 Session chairs should let the NTA Office know by email (firstname.lastname@example.org) if they want to change the order so that the program can be updated.

-The NTA will provide computers, projectors, and screens in all meeting rooms.
+The NTA will provide projectors, and screens in all meeting rooms.
+As NTA will not provide laptops in each room, we ask that all participants coordinate to load all the presentations on one laptop for each session.
 Slides in PDF or PowerPoint formats will minimize technical and software problems during the sessions.
 Please bring your slides on a USB flash drive.

 Discussants and chairs should receive papers no later than two weeks prior to the conference.
 This will allow for adequate time for participants to read the session papers and come up with constructive comments.
 Paper presenters can upload their papers to the conference program and/or send papers to their discussants via email (or do both!).